-AstaZeneca in patent warning as net profit fallsJanuary 31st, 2013 in Other /
+AstaZeneca in patent warning as net profit fallsJanuary 31, 2013 in Medicine & Health / Other

 (AP)—Anglo-Swedish pharmaceutical company AstraZeneca PLC warned over expiring patents on its medicines as the company announced a 37 percent fall in full-year net profit on Thursday.